piccard21/busy-load/README.md

 # busy-load

 A simple, but flexible loading-mask plugin for jQuery.
+The are plenty of options & possibilities to expose an oberlay:

+* Overlay
+** animate it like fade or slide in
+** tinker with the options, like background, color ...
+* Spinners
+** css - select from a collection of pure css-spinners ** image - use an image as a spinner
+** custom - pass in yout custom jQuery-Element
+* Text
+** show some text
+** position the text
+** customize your text, like color or margin

 ## Demo